rafaelurben/autohotkey-utils/README.md

 ### Create URL-Shortcodes

 You can modify the shortcodes used for the [UrlShortcuts](#UrlShortcuts) module in the file called "hotkey-urls.txt" or in the settings.
 Use the following syntax: `shortcode|url`

-**ProTip**: You can also enter a file path or command to be executed instead of an url!

 Example: